GTMStack

 One-Way Sync

-One-way sync works well for ingestion workflows: importing leads from a webinar platform, syncing product usage data from your app into CRM records, or pushing closed-won data from the CRM into your billing system.
+One-way sync works well for ingestion workflows: importing leads from a webinar platform, syncing product usage data into CRM records, or pushing closed-won data from the CRM into your billing system.

 Bi-Directional Sync